 Who Shouldn’t Visit Koh Lipe

-Before we discuss the basics like where to stay and what to do on Koh Lipe, I want to lay it out there that Koh Lipe is not for everyone.
+Before we discuss the basics like where to stay, I want to lay it out there that Koh Lipe is not for everyone.
 It is a relaxing island and it is meant for… well, relaxing.

-The bars on Koh Lipe do not stay open past 1 am, with many closing before that.
-There are no full or half-moon parties, no beach bonfire parties, it is calm and quiet at night and nothing blocks you from hearing the sounds of the ocean.
+Most bars on Koh Lipe do not stay open past 1 am, with many closing before that.
+There are no full or half-moon parties, no beach bonfire parties, and it is calm and quiet at night for the most part.
 It is truly bliss if you like relaxing, but if you’re looking for a huge party, this is not your island.

 Who Should Visit Koh Lipe